 Here’s what l found: some were too crumbly; others were so pasty that most of the cookie stuck to the roof of my mouth; others had so much rosewater infused that it felt like l was eating a bouquet of flowers.

-Having trialled all those cookies, l’m happy with my own recipe just the way it is!!
+Having trialled all those cookies, l’m pretty happy with my own recipe!!

 TOP TIPS FOR A REALLY GOOD GREEK ALMOND COOKIE